 - The Kambly Train is a direct regional train from Bern or Lucerne to the Kambly Factory in Trubschachen.
 Vending machines with snacks are available on board.

 Dining on board of boats

-Meal options in cable cars
+Meal options in Swiss cable cars

-- have breakfast during the gondola ride to Klein Matterhorn near Zermatt, or enjoy a glass of wine in your VIP gondola.
-Find the options here;
+- Have breakfast during the gondola ride to Klein Matterhorn near Zermatt, or enjoy a glass of wine in your VIP gondola.
+Find the options here.

-- have a multi-course dinner and enjoy musical entertainment in the gondolas to Rinderberg near Gstaad.
+- Have a multi-course dinner and enjoy musical entertainment in the gondolas to Rinderberg near Gstaad.